Amankhan2370/House-Prediction/README.md

 ---

-## 📝 License
+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the LICENSE file for details.

 ---

-## 👨‍💻 Author
+## Author

 **Aman Khan**